mosip/esignet-mock-services/mock-relying-party-service/README.md

 ## Build & run (for developers)

-The application run on PORT=8888.
+The application runs on PORT=8888.

 - Env variables

   - ESIGNET_SERVICE_URL: MOSIP ESIGNET API URL (Example:http://esignet.esignet/v1/esignet)
-  - ESIGNET_AUD_URL: Value to be used as `aud` claim in client_asseertion.
+  - ESIGNET_AUD_URL: Value to be used as `aud` claim in client_assertion.
 With eSignet, it is https://esignet.domain.com/v1/esignet/oauth/v2/token
   - JWE_USERINFO_PRIVATE_KEY: Used for encrypting user information.
   - CLIENT_PRIVATE_KEY: Holds private key for authentication and security.
   - USERINFO_RESPONSE_TYPE: Response type for user information retrieval.